Time Series Terminal Whitepaper

 For SPDR Dow Jones Industrial Average ETF,

-For US 10-Year Interest Rate,
+For US 10-Year Treasury Yield Rate,